lepoco/wc-poczta/readme.txt

 == Changelog ==

+= 1.4.0 =
+1. Class refactoring

+= 1.3.5 =
+1. Fixed bug with JavaScript constructor

+= 1.3.4 =
+1. Further fixes with detection of directories and files

+= 1.3.3 =
+1. Further fixes with detection of directories and files

 = 1.3.2 =
 1. Added error logging to debug.log
 2. Fixes with detection of directories and files